Coronavirus - if you have problems with renting

 If you’re not sure when your deadline is or if you think you might have missed it, contact the court or your solicitor or adviser if you have one.

-Your landlord may already have got a possession order from the court or you could have received an N54 Notice of Eviction.
+Your landlord might already have got a possession order from the court or you could have received an N54 Notice of Eviction.

 If your landlord forces you to leave your home